LearnLink Blog

 Age GroupLearning GoalExample Activities

-2. 'Simon Says' with parallel commands: "Simon says hop, jump, and skip!"
+2. 'Simon Says' with parallel commands.

 A lively classroom scene with a teacher at the front pointing to a whiteboard, engaged students at their desks writing and drawing, and bookshelves filled with books.
 Through a large window, a green park with trees and a small swing set is visible, all elements clearly defined for instructional use.